 Be prepared to use lots of sunscreen and reapply often.
 We like to use Vanicream products because they are hypoallergenic and our dermatologist recommended sunscreens that use zinc oxide and titanium oxide as main ingredients due to some skin sensitivities.
 Plus we also use their moisturizer to help control my son’s eczema.

 We ended up checking in one suitcase because the 4 ounce tubes are too large for carry on luggage.
 We slathered on two tubes of sunscreen and it still wasn’t enough even though we were already sunburned enough and still had half a week left of our trip.
 We didn’t know where to buy more and there wasn’t enough time to have some shipped over.
 Luckily for us there’s a Walgreens drugstore in the Lahaina area that carries Vanicream products, including their sunscreen ($20/tube at Walgreens, $10-11/tube at home!!), which is a great option to know if you happen to run out of sunscreen.
-You can order extra tubes for your bags or ship them ahead of time to your hotel using my affiliate links (no extra cost to you, thanks for your support):
+You can order extra tubes for your bags or ship them ahead of time to your hotel using my affiliate links:

 I couldn’t figure out why but my hair became frizzy and crispy, not smooth, shiny, and silky like it is usually.
 My little TSA friendly little bottles of conditioner ran out quickly and I ended buying a full sized bottle of conditioner to help me out so that I don’t end up looking like a disheveled sunburned lady with crazy hair in our family photos.
 And BB cream with sunscreen saved me even though I’ve been using it for a few years, I could really see how it evened out my facial redness due to too much sun and gave me additional sun protection.